 Removing Calcium Carbonate Deposits

 Calcium carbonate deposits can be a pesky problem on your pool tiles, but don’t worry – there’s a solution!
 Whether you’re dealing with stubborn calcium build-up, these steps will help you get your pool looking pristine in no time.
+If you’re looking for a more in-depth method, consider checking out our complete guide to pool tile cleaning.

 The most popular way of removing calcium carbonate deposits is with a pumice stone.
 This is a great option for hard surfaces like tile and concrete.
 Be sure to keep the pumice stone wet to prevent scratching the surface.
 For best results, lightly scrub back and forth until the calcium has been removed.

 Stain erasers are also great for tackling calcium build-up.
 This type of cleaner is applied directly to the surface and then rubbed gently in a circular motion.
 Make sure to follow the manufacturer’s instructions as this method can cause discoloration if used incorrectly.
+For a more in-depth approach, consider referring to a complete guide to pool tile cleaning to learn about additional methods and tips.

 Another easy way to remove calcium deposits is to use a scaling treatment from your local pool supplier.
 These treatments are safe for all pool surfaces and will dissolve the deposits over a period of several weeks.